ashishkarnad/sandbox/enterprise/README.md

 ```

 Nice work!
 You're now creating monitoring events with Sensu Enterprise.
-In the next lesson, we'll act on these events by creating a pipeline.
+In the next lesson, we'll take action on these events by creating a pipeline.

 ---

-## Lesson \#2: Create an event pipeline
+## Lesson \#2: Pipe events into Graphite

 Now that we know the sandbox is working properly, let's get to the fun stuff: creating a pipeline.
 In this lesson, we'll create a pipeline to send event data to [Graphite](http://graphite.readthedocs.io/en/latest/).